 St. Anthony Roman Catholic Lithuanian church was built in 1920 in Southwest Detroit (1750 25th St.).
 The massive brick building has two floors.
-Main church hall is on the second floor while the first (ground) floor once housed a Lithuanian school.
-Later it had only a chapel where ordinary Sunday Mass was held (the diminishing parish no longer needed main upper hall and elderly people find it hard to accend the stairs).
-Also on the first floor a large hall for parish meetings after the mass was located, its walls covered with pictures of Lithuanian cities, a list of people killed by Russian soldiers on January 13, 1991 and similar memorabilia.
+The main church hall is on the second floor while the first (ground) floor once housed a Lithuanian school.
+Later it had only a chapel where ordinary Sunday Mass was held (the diminishing parish no longer needed main upper hall and elderly people find it hard to ascend the stairs).
+Also on the first floor a large hall for parish meetings after the mass was located, its walls covered with pictures of Lithuanian cities, a list of people killed by Russian soldiers on January 13, 1991, and similar memorabilia.
 Another small room was dedicated to a museum.
 The church was closed in 2013.

 But like all over Detroit some buildings are now abandoned or burned out.
 Detroit population more than halved after the 1967 racial riots and the city is now 85% Black with most Whites having left for suburbs.
 The area around St. Anthony church is now however dominated by Hispanics and is known as Mexicantown.
 It is safer than average Detroit area.
 Most of the Lithuanians moved to the suburbs, but Mexicantown still has the largest percentage of Lithuanians in Detroit area.

-In Detroit (more corectly its suburb Southfield) there is a more lively Lithuanian parish, dedicated to Divine Providence (255335 W 9 Mile Road).
+In Detroit (more correctly, its suburb Southfield) there is a more lively Lithuanian parish, dedicated to Divine Providence (255335 W 9 Mile Road).
 This church moved together with its community.
 Its roots are in the St. George church within Detroit City limits (constructed in 1908).
-In 1949 a new God‘s Wisdom church was constructed further from the centre.
+In 1949 a new God‘s Wisdom church was constructed further from the center.
 During the 1960s highway construction program both churches were demolished to make way for new wide roads.
 Bishop wanted to abolish the parishes but Lithuanians collected the necessary funds to build and support a new Divine Providence church (1972).
 As it is not in the poor Detroit but in the rich suburbs it is frequented by newer, younger immigrants as well.
-There are sport and other events, ateitininkai, šauliai, boy scouts, ethnic dance and other organizations.
-Lithuanian language school works in Saturdays.
+There are sports and other events, ateitininkai, šauliai, boy scouts, ethnic dance and other organizations.
+Lithuanian language school works on Saturdays.
 The church is low-roof and small, with a modern triangular leaning tower.

 Interesting Lithuanian memento may be found in the eerily empty streets of downtown Detroit.
 On a building in Grand River Avenue and Times Square corner hangs a memorial plaque with a sole Lithuanian inscription „Čia gimė Fluxus įkūrėjas Jurgis Mačiūnas“.
-English translation is not provided (it would be „The founder of Fluxus George Mačiūnas was born here“).
+The English translation is not provided (it would be „The founder of Fluxus George Mačiūnas was born here“).
 It is likely an art object created by some follower of Mačiūnas, a Lithuanian-American avant-garde artist.
-In reality Jurgis Mačiūnas was born in Kaunas, Lithuania (1931) and emmigrated to the USA in 1948.
+In reality, Jurgis Mačiūnas was born in Kaunas, Lithuania (1931) and emmigrated to the USA in 1948.
 There is no information about this plaque available online – please write in the comment section if you know more about it.